-Listen to recent audio recordings of our Sunday morning service at Prince of Peace Lutheran Church.
+Listen to recent sermons and daily devotions at Prince of Peace Lutheran Church.

 Contact: Teresa Brophy (School Director)